ml-archive/readme/guide-how-to-write-apis.md

 1. All our API’s are prefixed with `/api/`.
 2. `{objects}` is the name of the object(s) you are returning.
 Let’s say you’re retrieving a collection of posts.
 Then `{objects}` should be `posts`.
 3. `{slug}` can theoretically be anything you’d like.
-It’s just used as an identifier. `9` out of `10` times this is usually a unique identifier.
+It’s just used as an identifier.
+9 out of 10 times this is usually a unique identifier.
 A `{slug}` is used to retrieve a specific item in a collection of objects.
 4. `{action}` is used when we want to perform a certain action.
-This could be, for example, like, follow or comment.
+This could be, for example, `like`, `follow` or `comment`.
 The purpose of the action usually depends on the request method.
 5. `[filters]` is mostly used when we’re retrieving a collection of objects.
 There’s no limit to how many filters you can do.
 All that is required is that they are specified as query parameters.
 6. `[sorting]` is exactly like filters.
 No limit to how many you can do.
 Just make sure they’re specified as query parameters.
 7. `[limit]` is where we specify how many items in a collection we want returned.